MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-basics.md

 - An adapter object
 - A bot object

-### The templates

-All templates provide a default endpoint implementation and adapter.
 The main difference between the different template types is in the bot object.
+The templates are:

+- **Empty bot**
-- Empty bot, which includes an activity handler that welcomes a user to the conversation by sending a "hello world" message on the first turn of the conversation.
+  - Includes an activity handler that welcomes a user to the conversation by sending a "hello world" message on the first turn of the conversation.
+- **Echo bot**
-- Echo bot, which includes an activity handler that welcomes a user or echoes back user input.
+  - Uses an activity handler to welcome users and echo back user input.
-  - See [new] how-to create a basic bot project.
-- Core bot
+- **Core bot**
+  - Brings together many features of the SDK and demonstrates best practices for a bot.
+  - Uses an activity handler to welcome users.
-  - Bot as activity handler that welcomes a user uses a component dialog to manage the conversation.
+  - Uses a component dialog and child dialogs to manage the conversation.
-  - The included dialogs use Language Understanding (LUIS) and QnA Maker features.
+  - The dialogs use Language Understanding (LUIS) and QnA Maker features.
-  - See the how-to handle user interrupt or use LUIS for more info.

 <!-- Link to:
 Quickstarts
 How to create a basic bot project
 -->

+## Additional information

-## Manage bot resources
+### Managing bot resources

 <!-- JF-TODO:
     This and the linked doc need review and updating.